jlederluis/iqss-text-organizer/rce.md

 `python setup.py install --user`

 In the `iqss-text-organizer/bin` directory there is an executable called `txtorg`.

-You can execute this as follows from the `iqss-text-organizer` directory:
+If you followed the instructions above, you are in the `iqss-text-organizer` directory and can run txtorg by pasting the following:

 `./bin/txtorg`

+From a new terminal, you should only need to type the following to run txtorg:

+`./iqss-text-organizer/bin/txtorg`

 This should open a new window with the txtorg GUI.